-Circumstances Supply for Duration (ii) When the aircraft is not capable of descending and continuing to its destination as specified in Capability 1, whenever the cabin pressure altitude is greater than 10,000 ft but does not exceed 12,000 ft. ( c ) every cabin crew member and all passengers When the aircraft is not capable of descending and continuing to its destination as specified in Capability 1, and the cabin pressure altitude exceeds 12,000 ft, the period when the cabin pressure altitude exceeds 12,000 ft or 10 minutes whichever is greater.
-(2) When flying above flight level 250 ( a ) every flight crew member 2 hours or whenever the cabin pressure altitude exceeds 10,000 ft, whichever is greater. (b) every cabin crew member Whenever the cabin pressure altitude exceeds 10,000 ft and a portable supply for 15 minutes. (c) 10% of passengers Whenever the cabin pressure altitude exceeds 10,000 ft, but does not exceed 12,000 ft. (d) 30% of passengers Whenever the cabin pressure altitude exceeds 12,000 ft, but does not exceed 15,000 ft. (e) all passengers If the cabin pressure altitude exceeds 15,000 ft, the period when the cabin pressure altitude exceeds 15,000 ft or 10 minutes, whichever is greater.
+Circumstances Supply for Duration (b) every cabin crew member and 10% of passengers (i) When the aircraft is (c) every cabin crew member and all passengers (2) When flying above flight level 250 (a) every flight crew member 2 hours or whenever the cabin pressure altitude exceeds 10,000 ft, whichever is greater. (b) every cabin crew member Whenever the cabin pressure altitude exceeds 10,000 ft and a portable supply for 15 minutes. passengers alti Whenever the cabin pressure altitude exceeds 10,000 ft, but does not exceed 12,000 ft. (d) 30% of passengers Whenever the cabin pressure altitude exceeds 12,000 ft, but does not exceed 15,000 ft.

-Circumstances Supply for Duration (f) 2% of passengers or 2 passengers, whichever is greater, being supply of first-aid oxygen which must be available for simultaneous first-aid treatment of 2% or 2 passengers wherever the passengers are seated in the aircraft Whenever after decompression, if cabin pressure exceeds 8,000 ft.
+Circumstances Supply for Duration (e) all passengers If the cabin pressure altitude exceeds 15,000 ft, the period when the cabin pressure altitude exceeds 15,000 ft or 10 minutes, whichever is greater. (f) 2% of passengers or 2 passengers, whichever is greater, being supply of first-aid oxygen which must be available for simultaneous first-aid treatment of 2% or 2 passengers wherever the passengers are seated in the aircraft Whenever after decompression, if cabin pressure exceeds 8,000 ft.

-(2) In Table 1, "Capability 1" means that, at the time a failure to maintain cabin pressure occurs, the aircraft is capable of -

-- (a) descending to flight level 130 within 4 minutes, in accordance with the emergency descent procedure specified in the relevant aircraft flight manual and without flying below the minimum altitudes for safe flight specified for the aircraft in the AOC holder's Operations Manual or equivalent; and - (b) continuing at or below that flight level to its intended destination or any other place at which a safe landing can be made.

-(3) An AOC holder may, in lieu of complying with paragraph (1), comply with paragraph (4) if the relevant aircraft -
+- (2) In Table 1, "Capability 1" means that, at the time a failure to maintain cabin pressure occurs, the aircraft is capable of - (a) descending to flight level 130 within 4 minutes, in accordance with the emergency descent procedure specified in the relevant aircraft flight manual and without flying below the minimum altitudes for safe flight specified for the aircraft in the AOC holder's Operations Manual or equivalent; and - (b) continuing at or below that flight level to its intended destination or any other place at which a safe landing can be made. - (3) An AOC holder may, in lieu of complying with paragraph (1), comply with paragraph (4) if the relevant aircraft -

-- (a) has a Certificate of Airworthiness that was first issued (whether in Singapore or elsewhere) before 1 January 1989; and - (b) is provided with means for maintaining a pressure greater than 700 hPa throughout the flight in the flight crew compartment and in the compartments in which passengers are carried.

-(4) The supply of oxygen to be provided for the purposes of paragraph (3) is -

-- (a) in every case where a relevant aircraft is to be flown above flight level 350, a supply of oxygen in a portable container sufficient for the simultaneous first-aid treatment of 2 passengers; and - (b) in the event of failure to maintain a pressure greater than 700 hPa in accordance with paragraph (3)(b) in the circumstances described in columns 1 and 2 of the following Table 2, a supply of oxygen sufficient for continuous use by the persons specified in column 3 for the period specified in column 4 of the Table:
+- (a) has a Certificate of Airworthiness that was first issued (whether in Singapore or elsewhere) before 1 January 1989; and - (b) is provided with means for maintaining a pressure greater than 700 hPa throughout the flight in the flight crew compartment and in the compartments in which passengers are carried. - (4) The supply of oxygen to be provided for the purposes of paragraph (3) is - (a) in every case where a relevant aircraft is to be flown above flight level 350, a supply of oxygen in a portable container sufficient for the simultaneous first-aid treatment of 2 passengers; and - (b) in the event of failure to maintain a pressure greater than 700 hPa in accordance with paragraph (3)(b) in the circumstances described in columns 1 and 2 of the following Table 2, a supply of oxygen sufficient for continuous use by the persons specified in column 3 for the period specified in column 4 of the Table: